 Richard Burton does his best to avoid the advances of hot-to-trot, under-age Charlotte (Sue Lyon) in Tennesee William's Night of the Iguana, but it's only because he's been burned once too often, via the opening of the film when he's hissed at in church for bedding down with one of the younger female parishioners.
-He later defines statutory rape as "when a man is seduced by a woman under twenty."
-Charlotte eventually starts throwing tantrums, dancing with Maxine's beach boys, and finally hooking up with the bus tour's uber-bland second wheel, Hank, all because Burton wouldn't put out, but at least there's older women waiting their turn.
-In the end, I think he should maybe have gone for it.
-I mean just look at her in those white shorts.
-Jeeeezus Christ.
-On the other hand, what's the best you can hope for?
-Humbertville?
-Forget it.
-Either way, you already lost it all.
-What was that T.S.
-Eliot quote again?
-Oh never mind. (see also: My Night of the Iguana)
+He wants to do good but, honey - he's only human.
+He later defines statutory rape as "when a man is seduced by a woman under twenty" and he means it.
+He's not laughing.
+As if to prove the point, after he throws Charlotte out one time too many she starts throwing tantrums, dancing with Maxine's beach boys, and finally hooking up with the bus tour's uber-bland second wheel, Hank.
+His heroic spurning does him no good - his job's still over thanks to a jealous harridan, but at least there's older women waiting their turn.
+In the end, I think he should maybe have gone for it, even knowing there was no way Maxine would want him afterwards.
+At least he'd have a nice memory to cool down from for the long swim!

 |Erica Gavin - Vixen|